rmsrosa/random_notes/docs/src/generative/reverse_flow.md

 ## Aim

-Review the reverse probability flow used for sampling, after the Stein score function has been trained, as developed in [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, and Poole (2020)](https://arxiv.org/abs/2011.13456) and [Karras, Aittala, Aila, and Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html), based on the probability flow ODE developed in these articles and on the reverse time diffusion equation model previously worked out by [Anderson (1982)](https://doi.org/10.1016/0304-4149(82)90051-5) (see also [Haussmann and Pardoux (1986)](https://doi.org/10.1214/aop/1176992362))
+Review the reverse probability flow used for sampling, after the Stein score function has been trained, as developed in [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, and Poole (2020)](https://arxiv.org/abs/2011.13456) and [Karras, Aittala, Aila, and Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html), based on the probability flow ODE developed in these articles and on the reverse time diffusion equation model previously worked out by [Anderson (1982)](https://doi.org/10.1016/0304-4149(82)90051-5).

 ## Reverse ODE